karriekk/micb-305-Team-5-/README.md

     - Central adiposity: broad term for fat around the abdomen, encompassing both the fat just under the skin (subcutaneous) and the deeper, more harmful fat surrounding organs (visceral fat)

+## 2. Download the metadata and open it in Excel.
+What groups would you need to define for your project idea?
+How many samples would be in each group, and is that a feasible number for an analysis? (bare minimum = 3/group)